-Most women are mindful of getting stretch marks when they’re pregnant but what about that other strange dark line that appears vertically down your tummy?
-It’s called the linea nigra and here’s everything you need to know.
+Most women know there is a risk of getting stretch marks when they’re pregnant but what about that other strange line that appears vertically on your skin and runs straight down your tummy?
+Sometimes as clear as if it’s been drawn on with a texta, this marking is temporary and is called the linea nigra (literally meaning ‘black line’)

 It’s a normal part of pregnancy